Facebook

 Not only Investment bankers, but anyone juggling multiple tasks and deadlines, if tasks are left unorganised and without a system, the task list will eventually become overwhelming.
 To manage workload and reduce stress, the key takeaway from our friendly bankers is to prioritise tasks and create a daily to-do list, by breaking down tasks into smaller chunks, and more manageable tasks.
 Never have tasks that bleed over into a new 24-hour cycle, become in control of the task list, and not be led by it.
 Protect the list as precious as water is to life, taking control helps workload and reduces stress.

-Support networks & Socialising
+Support networks and socialising

 Investment banking can be a lonely job, and tips such as relying on external support networks to help cope with stress were almost at the top of the list.
 This might include family members, friends, or colleagues who understand the demands of the job and can provide emotional support when needed.
 Having a strong support network can help stay motivated and resilient in the face of stress.
-It was also pointed out, those in your networks not involved in the industry have more of a software external view of just how much of a pressure cooker the office can actually be, but that’s ok, it’s your decision to work in the sector.
+It was also pointed out, that those in your networks not involved in the industry have more of a software external view of just how much of a pressure cooker the office can actually be, but that’s okay, it’s your decision to work in the sector.

 Socialising with work colleagues is an investment and can pay dividends in all sorts of ways, however from a mental health point of view, the balance needs to be found to have an off switch, from work and to disengage from all that is connected